zerotier/dumb/README.md

 DUMB: Dumb User Mode Bridge
 ======

 DUMB is a tiny utility that uses libpcap capture and inject to bridge two Ethernet interfaces.
-In other words it just copies packets back and forth.
+All it does is copy packets back and forth.

 To build just type `make`.
 You will need libpcap development headers installed on Linux.
 These ship by default on MacOS (assuming you have XCode tools installed).
 Usage is just `sudo dumb <interface0> <interface1>`.